GAISLBS/neo4j-gspatial/README.md

 - SpatialProcedures Class: Provides main procedures to perform spatial operations.
 - Various Functions for Spatial Operations: Perform different spatial operations that categorized TOPOLOGICAL Operations, SET Operations, Other Operations.
   - Topological Operations: Perform topological operations such as CONTAINS, COVERS, COVERED_BY, CROSSES, DISJOINT, EQUALS, INTERSECTS, OVERLAPS, TOUCHES, WITHIN.
 They require two geometries in the WKT format as arguments.
+  - Distance Operations: Perform distance operations such as DISTANCE.
+They require two geometries in the WKT format as arguments.
   - Set Operations: Perform set operations such as DIFFERENCE, INTERSECTION, UNION.
 They also require two geometries in the WKT format as arguments.
   - Other Operations: Perform other operations such as AREA, BUFFER, BOUNDARY, CENTROID, CONVEX_HULL, DIMENSION, DISTANCE, ENVELOPE, LENGTH, SRID.
     - AREA, BOUNDARY, CENTROID, CONVEX_HULL, DIMENSION, ENVELOPE, LENGTH, SRID: These operations require a single geometry in the WKT format as an argument.